rojo-rbx/rbx-dom/docs/xml.md

 This element is the root of the file.
 There MUST be one `roblox` element in the file.

-The following attributes are required for this element:
+The following attributes are REQUIRED for this element:

 | Name      | Contents                                                                         |
 |:----------|:---------------------------------------------------------------------------------|
 | `version` | The version of the format this document contains.
 This MUST be `4` at this time. |

-All other attributes are ignored by Roblox, including those defined by Roblox Studio when exporting files.
+All other attributes are OPTIONAL.
+This includes those produced by Roblox Studio.

 As stated under [File Structure](#file-structure), this element MUST be the beginning and end of the file.